Back to Home Page

 When you gotta go, you gotta go!

 The two potty version below is a convertible affair.
 Some of you are acquainted with them, some like us were not.
 In fact we talked with a woman today that had a cracked pelvis, went on unnoticed for 2 months until they took MRI's, but no one ever recommended a potty as she was in sheer agony going to the bathroom.
 In fact the same day that the below convertible potty was delivered by a Medicare supplier we foolishly went out and purchased the version where you take the existing toilet seat off and bolt an extension in its place as the patient needs extra height.
-The problem with the one that we bought it did not have the handles that the above illustration shows.
+The problem with the one that we bought it did not have the handles that the below illustration shows.
 In some cases the potty without the handle is a good approach if you have a bath tub or something solid to push off on to rise off the potty because these potty's are higher than the portables.

 The convertible aspects of the potty has an open sleeve that fits on top of the existing toilet seat.
 You can do without the sleeve shown to the right as it is troublesome detaching.
 Without the sleeve there still is a clear opening to the toilet and makes it faster to put on the closed pot in an emergency where the patient cannot make it to the John.
 The second option is the closed pot (On top left) that you can use near the bed if the patient does not have good mobility at the start.

-The best scenario would be to have two of the convertibles, even if you had to purchase one.
+The best scenario would be to have two of the convertible potties, even if you had to purchase one.
 You can use the one in the master bath, and move it closer to the bed for night time use by easily switching to the closed pot.
 The second potty could be used in a second bathroom in a closer location during the day , and use it in an emergency in just about any place in the house.
 It can be positioned opened over the bowl, but have the closed pot real handy.

 WARNING Raised Potties can be a serious health hazard.